-Hardy’s first challenge was to raise funds and oversee plans for the transformation of Arena Farms, the 13.6 acres of land a mile from campus purchased near the end of the Dresden years.
+At Concord Academy, Hardy’s first challenge was to raise funds and oversee plans for the transformation of Arena Farms, 13.6 acres located one mile from campus, which was purchased near the end of the Dresden years.
 The development of the land into state-of-the-art athletic fields and tennis courts was also a cultural challenge, since it would be the first time the school had expanded beyond its Main Street campus.
 The opening of the Moriarty Athletic Campus in 2012 was a testament to Hardy’s success at meeting all these challenges.
-The campus has become a popular gathering place for students, faculty, and friends of the school, and Hardy’s consistent presence at games and meets has helped the new campus become an integral part of the school community.
+The campus has become a popular gathering place for students, faculty, and friends of the school, and Hardy’s consistent presence at games and meets helped the new campus become an integral part of the school community.

-Beginning shortly after his arrival, Hardy began working with trustees, senior administrators, and faculty on a long-range plan to bring the school into the future.
-The result, approved in 2014, is the Centennial Plan: Create + Innovate.
-The ambitious campaign seeks to support faculty leadership, increase access to the school by growing endowment funds for scholarships, enhance residential life, create a “boundless campus” open to the wider world, and significantly expand the science facilities.
+Beginning shortly after his arrival, Hardy also began working with trustees, senior administrators, and faculty on a long-range plan to bring the school into the future.
+The result, approved in 2014, was the Centennial Plan: Create + Innovate.
+The ambitious campaign sought to support faculty leadership, increase access to the school by growing endowment funds for scholarships, enhance residential life, create a “boundless campus” open to the wider world, and significantly expand the science facilities.
 Hardy’s enthusiastic and tireless support of the plan helped launch the science project ahead of schedule.
 Completed in summer 20216, CA Labs—the new wing of state-of-the-art labs and classrooms—opened for use in the fall of 2016 and was dedicated that September.
 With a green roof and sustainable design incorporated throughout the construction, this facility now serves as a teaching tool in itself as well as a center for exploration and discovery that has also brought science into dialogue with other disciplines at CA.

 From the day of his arrival and throughout his tenure, Hardy’s natural talent as a writer and his love of stories made him a vibrant spokesman for the school.
-Delivering on one of his earliest stated goals, he is helped promote CA around the country and the world while carving out its centennial path at home.
+Delivering on one of his earliest stated goals, he helped promote CA around the country and the world while carving out its centennial path at home.

 Jacob A. Dresden